 Different Types of Interventions

 Staged Interventions can be done in many different ways.
 Each professional interventionist has their preferred style they will use during an intervention including:

 - Crisis intervention: This will involve police officers at the crisis intervention offering their social and medical resources to the addict or person suffering from a mental health disorder.
-Using this clinical support and police efforts, this will

 - The Johnson Model: The Johnson model is the most frequently used form of intervention for individuals struggling with abuse.
 It is designed to motivate the individual who is struggling with addiction to enter a rehab program.
 This is carried out by a team of caregivers who will show the individual that they are surrounded by people who will get them better and support them throughout their treatment.